-Also in the pipeline, not tied to a any series, we have the game Molt Soroll per Un Rei (Much Ado for a King).
-Scheduled for December 2021.
+Molt Soroll per Un Rei (Much Ado for a King).
+Released in December 2021 and available!

-Molt Soroll per a un Rei is a game to be played solitaire in wich the player take the role of King Peter II the Great.
+Molt Soroll per a un Rei is a game to be played solitaire in wich the player take the role of King Peter the Great.
 The game is based on the well-known States of Siege mechanism created by Darin A. Leviloff.
 The game has been designed by Marc Figueras and María Pitarque and developed by Oscar Oliver.
 The graphic design is an original idea by Jordi Roca, with the finishing touch by Mireia Girbau, who is the illustrator on the cover.
 This game will be available only in Catalan and Euskera at the moment.